 The Discovery Center, or Disco as it is affectionately called (yes, there is a mirror ball on the ceiling!) is our makerspace and cutting-edge tech lab.
 The goals of the program are to promote creativity, exploration, collaborative learning and innovation using traditional and 21st century tools.
 The center integrates multiple disciplines with a focus on science, technology, engineering, art and math (STEAM).
 Our students plan, design and create authentic solutions to problems.
 They become designers and inventors using compassion, problem solving and critical thinking.
 The curriculum includes programing robots, building simple machines and structures, creating and editing video, photography and digital editing, coding, circuitry and repairing electronics, graphic design and publication, and 3-D modeling and printing.
 Learn more here.

-It’s no exaggeration to say that our quarter-acre Life Lab is paradise.
-Situated at the western edge of campus, the Life Lab program is regularly visited by schools seeking to launch their own programs.
-Featuring garden boxes, a labyrinth, a pond, a bio-filtration system, a greenhouse, a wood-fired stove and a teaching gazebo, the Life Lab is where our unique Environmental Science curriculum is taught to grades K-5.
-The Life Lab has a series of unique food feasts through the grades, such as the Salsa Party in 3rd grade and the Grand Friend’s Day lunch in 4th grade.
+Our 17,000 sq. ft Life Lab inspires a profound love and appreciation for the complexity of biology and the natural world in our students, and in doing so becomes a powerful tool for teaching about climate justice.
+With our 2019 move to the Natural Bridges campus, we took the opportunity to build our new Life Lab based on the best examples of professional and personal gardens we could find; this led us redesign and expand the number of garden boxes we have, install ADA-accessible pathways, and a host of other features.
+Life Lab is where our unique Environmental Science curriculum is taught to grades K-5, including a series of unique food feasts through the grades, such as the Salsa Party in 3rd grade and the Grand Friend’s Day squash lunch in 4th grade.
 Life Lab is also home to our One World Garden, which produces foods from around the world for the One World Salad that we create to celebrate our diverse community each spring.
 Learn more here.

 Gateway’s P.E. program nurtures students’ love and appreciation for movement, promotes a lifelong passion for physical activity, and reinforces the many life lessons learned on the field and black top.
 Our emphasis is placed on doing one’s personal best, inclusiveness of all students and fair play.
 Students are taught about sportsmanship and how to play cooperatively, to prepare them for competitive play.
 Over the years, students participate in a wide range of individual and group activities designed to strengthen motor skills, manipulative skills and movement concepts.
 Students also participate in physical fitness activities to develop increased muscular strength, flexibility and cardiovascular health, and begin learning the basics of a variety of team sports.